NYU-Processor-Design/nyu-amba/docs/AHB.md

 - High: Transfer completed successfully

-**Note:** Transfer responses and transfer completion blend together, so these two sections should really comprehended as one.
+**Note:** Transfer responses and transfer completion blend together, so these two sections should really be comprehended as one.
 We have them separated to draw a firm difference between what is considered "complete", and, because responses also happen regardless of completeness.